-As you can imagine, the more “middlemen” that are involved, the more you might expect to pay.
+As you can imagine, the more “middlemen” that are involved, the more you can expect to pay.
 Having said that, contrary to popular belief, it is surprisingly inexpensive and easy to set up a company in the UK.

 1. Companies House – Web Incorporation